-Aliquots of serum samples (spiked or unspiked) were stored at -20°C and thawed 5 times, and the mouse VEGF-A levels determined.

-There was a significant decrease of mouse VEGF-A immunoreactivity detected.
+Aliquots of serum samples (spiked or unspiked) were stored at -20°C and thawed 5 times, and the human VEGF-A levels determined.
+A significant decrease of human VEGF-A immunoreactivity was detected.
 Therefore samples should be stored in aliquots at -20°C and thawed only once.